 Awards and Honours

 Recognized in the 2020 Canadian Legal Lexpert Directory as Repeatedly Recommended - Litigation - Regulatory & Public Law

 Recognized by Benchmark Litigation as 2020 Litigation Star

-Best Lawyers in Canada® Administrative and Public Law, 2009 to Present
+Recognized by Best Lawyers in Canada for Administrative and Public Law since 2009